GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 <Image source={require("./my-icon.png")} />
 ```
 Flutter apps can include both code and assets (a.k.a. resources).
 An asset is a file that is bundled and deployed with your app and is accessible at runtime.
 Common types of assets include static data (such as JSON files), configuration files, icons, and images (JPEG, GIF, PNG, and BMP).
-All the assets can live under any folder under the root directory, for best practice, you can put them under `assets` folder.
+All the assets can live under any folder under the root directory.

+For best practice, you can put them in an `assets` folder.

 Flutter uses the pubspec.yaml file, located at the root of your project, to identify assets required by an app.
 ```yaml
 flutter: